Eschatologue/CM_wiki/docs/class/bard/index.md

 ### Level 18: Superior Inspiration

-When you roll Initiative, you regain expended uses of Bardic Inspiration until you have two if you have fewer than that.
+When you roll **:d20-inv: Initiative**{.d20 }, you regain expended uses of Bardic Inspiration until you have two if you have fewer than that.

 ### Level 19: Epic Boon